 Almost everyone has heard or read of the dangers of holding a cell phone to your head constantly.
 Many people at Smith Mountain Lake (just like the rest of the world) have gone to these small, portable, convenient phones as their primary source of communication.
 Experts and researchers say this could be a risky trend.

-In an interview with Elizabeth Cohen of CNN and posted on MSN today we find out that not only is there evidence as to the harm of cell phones, but there are ways to minimize that risk.
+In an interview with Elizabeth Cohen of CNN and posted on MSN today we find out that not only is there evidence as to the harm of cell phones but there are ways to minimize that risk.

-The University of Pittsburgh Cancer Institute recently released recommendations for minimizing potential health risk from cell phones.
+The University of Pittsburgh Cancer Institute recently released recommendations for minimizing potential health risks from cell phones.
 Kids should not use cell phones except in emergencies, it says, because developing bodies are more susceptible to harm.

 Keep cell phones as far away from the body as possible, using speaker-phone mode or a wireless headset as often as possible.
 Wired headsets may also help reduce exposure.

 The research, from the university’s Center for Environmental Oncology, also suggests not using cell phones in crowded places like a bus, where others could be exposed to your phone’s electromagnetic fields.